 The operations of the school and the roles of the Board of Trustees and the Parent Teacher Association are subject to written policies.
-Such policies are available for consultation in the main office.
+Such policies are available for consultation on the parent portal.
 All communications with the Board should first be channeled through the Director.